purescript/purescript/psc-ide-server/PROTOCOL.md

   descending order where the nth element is better then the n+1-th.
  - `currentModule :: (optional) String`: The current modules name.
 If it matches with the rebuild cache non-exported modules will also be completed.
-You can fill the rebuild cache by using the "Rebuild" command and setting the `cacheSuccess` flag.
+You can fill the rebuild cache by using the "Rebuild" command.

   If no matcher is given every candidate, that passes the filters, is returned in no particular order.